-MI provides additional housing finance flexibility for lenders and consumers by expanding the "underwriting envelope" usually along the loan-to-value (LTV) dimension (Blood, 2001).
+MI provides additional housing finance flexibility for lenders and consumers by expanding the "underwriting envelope" usually along the loan-to-value (LTV4) dimension (Blood, 2001).
 Even though MI is available in many countries, it is currently used extensively in only a few: Australia, Canada, France, Hong Kong, Netherlands, and the United States.
 In a number of countries, MI is either mandatory for high LTV loans, incentivised by capital requirement relief on the underlying mortgages, or the government participates in its provision:

-- In Canada and Hong Kong, MI is required on high LTV loans made by regulated deposit-taking institutions, while in the United States, the government-sponsored housing enterprises (GSEs) require MI on loans they purchase that have LTV ratios above 80%. - In Australia, Canada, France, Mexico, Spain, and the United Kingdom, MI is (in effect) incentivised through a lowering of risk-weights for the capital requirements of lenders, although this has not necessarily led to significant MI use. - The governments of Canada, Hong Kong, Indonesia, Mexico, the Netherlands, and United States participate in the provision of MI.
+- In Canada and Hong Kong MI is required on high LTV loans made by regulated deposit-taking institutions, while in the United States, the government-sponsored housing enterprises (GSEs) require MI on loans they purchase that have LTV ratios above 80%. - In Australia, Canada, France, Mexico, Spain, and the United Kingdom, MI is (in effect) incentivised through a lowering of risk-weights for the capital requirements of lenders, although this has not necessarily led to significant MI use. - The governments of Canada, Hong Kong, Indonesia, Mexico, the Netherlands, and United States participate in the provision of MI.
 In many countries, the government or government agency is in fact the dominant or sole provider of MI.
-In some countries that dominance is in certain sectors and socially targeted, such as the US Federal Housing Administration (FHA) that specialises in subprime loans.
-In other countries, such as Canada, the government provides a back-stop guarantee against mortgage insurance obligations.
+In some countries that dominance is in certain sectors and socially targeted, such as the US

-&lt;sup>3 Available at www.bis.org/publ/joint24.htm.
+3 Available at www.bis.org/publ/joint24.htm.

-Discussion of LTV ratios needs care as there is no single definition of value in use around the world.
+4 Discussion of LTV ratios needs care as there is no single definition of value in use around the world.